jyscao/gossip-network-example/README.md

 ## Status

-This project is created strictly for self educational, with no practical utilities, nor commitments to further development.
+This project was created strictly for self-education, with no practical utilities, nor commitments to further development.

-See my [blog post]() for a detailed walkthrough.
+See my [blog post]() for a detailed write-up.